2 Italian managers indicted in Fiat Chrysler emissions probe

 In a statement, the Justice Department said the three men had “co-conspirators” in the scheme, indicating that more charges are possible.

-All three are accused of purposely calibrating emissions control software on 3-liter diesel engines so they met nitrogen oxide emissions requirements during EPA test cycles, yet emitted higher pollution while on the road.
+All three are accused of purposely calibrating emissions-control software on 3-liter diesel engines so they met nitrogen oxide emissions requirements during EPA test cycles, yet emitted higher pollution while on the road.
 They referred to the manipulation as “cycle beating,” the statement said.

 Messages were left Tuesday seeking comment from Palma’s attorneys.
 It wasn’t clear if Pasini or Sabbioni have lawyers.

-In a statement, Fiat Chrysler, now Stellantis after merging with France’s PSA Peugeot, said it’s cooperating in the investigation and referred to previous statements denying that it took part in a deliberate scheme to program the engines to cheat on tests.
+In a statement, Fiat Chrysler, now known as Stellantis after merging with France’s PSA Peugeot, said it’s cooperating in the investigation and referred to previous statements denying that it took part in a deliberate scheme to program the engines to cheat on tests.

 Palma, Pasini and Sabbioni also are accused of causing others “to make false and misleading representations to FCA’s regulators about the emissions control functions of the subject vehicles in order to ensure that FCA obtained regulatory approval to sell the subject vehicles in the United States,” the Justice Department statement said.